PWhiddy/more-writing/_posts/2022-05-30-CLIP-Sorted-Mosaics.md

 <br>
 Pretty neat!
 The images are in no particular order however.
 It would be cool if we could group visually similar images together.
-Beyond grouping by simple features like mean color or brightness, we can generate a more semantically meaningful features of an image using the embeddings from a vision model.
+Beyond grouping by simple features like mean color or brightness, we can generate more semantically meaningful features for an image using the embeddings from a vision model.
 [CLIP](https://github.com/openai/CLIP) is a solid choice for robust embeddings across a wide variety of data because it was trained from diverse data scraped from the internet.
 This is important because these shaders look very different than the real-life images found a dataset like imagenet.
 <br>

-If CLIP generates hundreds of features, we still need to reduce these down to just 2 in order to sort the images on a grid.
+If CLIP generates hundreds of features per image, we still need to reduce these down to just 2 in order to sort the images on a 2D grid.
 So as the simplest method possible, let's take the first 2 PCA components.
-These only capture less than 10% of the variance for the embeddings for this dataset of images, but hopefully still contain enough information for an interested sort.
+These only capture less than 10% of the variance for the embeddings of this dataset of images, but hopefully still contain enough information to produce an interested sort.
 Now we have a 2D point for each image, but these will not be evenly distributed into a nice grid.
 To fix them onto a grid while maintaining some of their relative positioning information, we will sort them in two stages.
 First, sort them on their X coordinate (the first PCA component).
 Then we will divide the sorted images into buckets for each row, and sort them within each bucket/row on their Y coordinate (second PCA component).
 <br>

 Here's the result: